Cape Hatteras Lighthouse: Second lighthouse, 1868

 Ever since the completion of the new tower in 1870, there had begun a very gradual encroachment of the sea upon the beach.
 This did not become serious, however, until 1919, when the high water line had advanced to about 120 ft (36.5) from the base of the tower.
 Since that time the surf gnawed steadily toward the base of the tower until 1935, when the site was finally reached by the surf.
 Several attempts were made to arrest this erosion, but dikes and breakwaters had been of no avail.

+Relocation 1935

 In 1935, therefore, the tower light was replaced by an Aerobeacon atop a four-legged steel skeleton tower, placed farther back from the sea on a sand dune 166 ft above the sea, visible for 19 mi.
 The abandoned brick tower was then put in the custody of the National Park Service.

 The Civilian Conservation Corps and Works Progress Administration erected a series of wooden revetments which checked the wash that was carrying away the beach.
-In 1942, when German U-boats began attacking ships just offshore, the Coast Guard resumed its control over the brick tower and manned it as a lookout station until 1945.
+In 1942, when German U-boats began attacking ships just offshore, the Coast Guard resumed its control over the brick tower and staffed it as a lookout station until 1945.
 By then, due to accretion of sand on the beach, the brick tower was 500 to 900 ft inland from the sea and again tenable as a site for the light, which was placed back in commission January 23, 1950.